 What happens if my heart stops?

-This year the Dying Matters Awareness Week focus is “Talk, Plan, Live”, aimed at encouraging you to think about what is important to you and how you would like to be cared for at the end of your life.
+“Talk, Plan, Live”.
+Dying Matters are encouraging you to think about what is important to you and how you would like to be cared for at the end of your life.

 • Write your will